Conditionals

 - A comparison expression with valid comparison operators like

-special method can be used directly or converted withBool(x)
+__bool__special method can be used directly or converted withBool(x).

 coco BoolClass